Red maple (Acer rubrum)

 Bark

-Smooth, light gray on young stems, dark gray and rough on old limbs and trunk; old bark divided by shallow, flaky ridges at surface, making tree look shaggy.
+Young stems have smooth, light gray bark.
+Bark on older stems and trunk become dark gray and rough, divided by shallow, flaky ridges at surface, making tree look shaggy.

 Leaf

-Simple, opposite on stem, length 2" to 4"; has three- to five-pointed saw toothed lobes separated by sharp angular openings; upper surface is light green when mature; lower surface is whitish and partly covered with pale down; first of the maples to turn brilliant shades of red, orange, and yellow in autumn.
+Simple, opposite on stem, length 2 to 4 inches with three- to five-pointed saw-toothed lobes separated by sharp angular openings.
+The upper surface is light green when mature and the lower surface is whitish and partly covered with pale down.
+Red maple is the first of the maples to turn brilliant shades of red, orange, and yellow in autumn.
 Winter buds are small, red, and somewhat rounded.

 Fruit (seed)

-Consists of U-shaped pairs of winged seeds (samaras), 1/2" to 1" in length, on long, drooping stems; red, reddish brown, or yellow; ripens in late spring or early summer.
+Consists of U-shaped pairs of winged seeds (samaras), 1/2 to 1 inch in length, growing on long, drooping stems.
+Seeds are red, reddish brown, or yellow and ripen in late spring or early summer.

 Range

-Distributed throughout the eastern half of the state as far south as Houston County and west to a line running south from Mahnomen to Redwood Falls; shade tolerant, moderately fast growing.
+Distributed throughout the eastern half of the state as far south as Houston County and west to a line running south from Mahnomen to Redwood Falls.
+Shade tolerant, moderately fast growing.
+Very sensitive to fire.

 Wood uses

-Heavy, close-grained, rather weak, light brown; used in the manufacture of cheap furniture, woodenware, and fuel; wood has little commercial value; the bark is sometimes used in dyeing.
+Wood is heavy, close-grained, rather weak, light brown.
+It can be used in the manufacture of cheap furniture, woodenware, and fuel, otherwise the wood has little commercial value.
+Bark is sometimes used in dyeing.
 Shape and beautiful foliage colors make this an important ornamental tree.
+Sap can be tapped to make syrup.

 Back to top